-Do you remember the days when client advisors would still rely on paper-based country manuals to prepare their client interactions?
+Do you remember the days when client advisors would still rely on paper-based country manuals to prepare their cross-border client interactions?
 When they shifted through an average of 50 pages per country, only to often still remain highly uncertain about what they were allowed to do and what not?
-If you remember, you are in good company, because this is in fact still the way it is done in most financial institutions.
+If you remember, you are in good company, because this is in fact still the way it is done in many financial institutions.
 We sat together with our clients to develop an improved, more modern version of this, our digital country manuals.

 Digital country manuals provide yes-or-no answers

 Traditional paper-based country manuals come with a number of deficiencies.
 They first and foremost do not provide binary, dependable answers.
-If a client advisor wants to offer a specific service to a specific client, these manuals usually merely provide the information that is needed to come to a conclusion.
+If a client advisor wants to offer a specific service to a specific client, these manuals merely provide the information that is needed to come to a conclusion.
 But should it really be the client advisor’s job to draw these conclusions?

-Digital knowledge base or client interaction planner?
+Digital knowledge base or client interaction planner

 When consumed in a client interaction planner – either our own or an existing one – our digital country manuals can be queried for contextual information such as client nationality, client domicile or financial institute license to provide binary answers to the most pressing regulatory questions.

-Rules for more than 80 countries
+Rules for more than 120 countries

-Thanks to our cooperation with premium content partners, we cover the most pressing issues for more than 80 jurisdictions.
+Thanks to our cooperation with premium content partners, we cover the most pressing issues for more than 120 jurisdictions.
 These digital cross-border compliance rules are kept always up to date and verified by our partners, which substantially brings down the need for in-house expertise, regulatory monitoring, and compliance training.

 Visit our rules page to find out more about the rules we cover.
 Our rules can be subscribed individually or as a package and for any number of jurisdictions, depending on the individual needs of financial institutions.
 Taking into account the needs of global and regional private and universal banks, we have developed digital country manuals covering the following areas:

 - Country manuals for asset management